Should one be guided by intuition or by information?

 But as it would be so difficult to be an expert in a variety of subjects, I would recommend that, before trusting in one’s intuition, one should take one’s time to consider the alternatives, using the maximum amount of reliable information available, and making the appropriate mental effort.
 And if there is no information on which to base the decision, then yes, go ahead with your instinct.

-Autor: Gabriel Zúñiga, director of studies of TBS Business School in Barcelona.
+Autor: Gabriel Zúñiga, director of studies of TBS Education in Barcelona.